New for 2015

-All health maintenance organizations, health care service contractors, and self-funded multiple employer welfare arrangements licensed in the State of Washington during the calendar year must file an electronic tax form, even if no business was actually transacted within Washington during the period.
-The filing of any form other than the online one provided by this office will be returned as an incomplete filing.
-Other computer-generated forms are not accepted.
+All health maintenance organizations, health care service contractors, and self-funded multiple employer welfare arrangements licensed in the State of Washington during the calendar year must file an electronic tax form, even if no business was actually transacted within Washington during that time.
+The filing of any form other than the online one provided by this office is not accepted.

 The completed online form and payment must be received by the Office of Insurance Commissioner on or before March 1 following the end of the calendar year.
 When the due date falls on a Saturday or Sunday, the form and payment are considered timely if received on the next business day.